 Zinc supplementation restores HMW-Zn% in seminal plasma of asthenozoospermic subjects to normal value.
 Zinc supplementation elevates LMW-Zn% in seminal plasma of asthenozoospermic subjects to more than normal value.

 The binding of zinc with some proteins, such as metallothioneins [MT] and α-2 macroglobulin [α-2M] is fundamental immune efficiency for the duration of ageing and in age-related diseases.
 These proteins may turn from a function of protection against cellular oxidative injury.
-Furthermore, zinc-binding proteins regain their essential role of cellular protection against oxidative damage after zinc supplementation
+Furthermore, zinc-binding proteins regain their essential role of cellular protection against oxidative damage after zinc supplementation.

-[18, 19].
+Studies have shown that oral zinc supplementation develops sperm count, motility and the physical characteristics of sperm in animals[16, 17] and also, in some groups of infertile men[18, 19].
 The present study was conducted to study the effect of Zn supplementation on the quantitative and qualitative characteristics of semen along with Zinc Binding Protein levels in the seminal plasma of asthenozoospermic patients.

 This study includes 37 subfertile male partners between July 2011 to April 2012, from couples who had consulted the infertility clinic of the Babil hospital of maternity (Hilla city/IRAQ).
 The approval of the institutional research ethics committee, and consent of every patient included in the study was obtained.
 A detailed medical history was taken and physical examination was performed.
 Subjects currently on any medication or antioxidant supplementation were not included.
 The inclusion criteria were asthenozoospermia, the absence of endocrinopathy, varicocele, and female factor infertility.
 Smokers and alcoholic men were excluded from the study because of their recognized high seminal ROS levels and decreased antioxidant levels.
 The selection criteria of fertile group were the absence of asthenozoospermia, endocrinopathy, varicocele, and have a birth in the last year.

 Semen samples were obtained from 37 fertile (age 31.4±4.2 year) and 37 subfertile (age 32.3±3.68 year) men with asthenozoospermia by masturbation after three days of sexual abstinence.
 The subfertile group was treated with zinc sulfate, every participant took two capsules of zinc sulfate per day for three months (each one 220mg).
 Semen samples were obtained (before and after zinc sulfate supplementation).
-After liquefaction seminal fluid at room temperature, routine semen analyses including semen volume, pH, concentration, sperm motility, normal sperm morphology and round cell were performed according to 2010 WHO recommendation
+After liquefaction seminal fluid at room temperature, routine semen analyses including semen volume, pH, concentration, sperm motility, normal sperm morphology and round cell were performed according to 2010 WHO recommendation.

 An aliquot of the remaining semen was centrifuged at 2000 g for 15 min and the seminal plasma was collected immediately.
 These fractions were classified into three groups called group I (healthy donors), group II (patients before treatment) and group III (patients after treatment) respectively.
 After that, the samples were frozen (−20°C) until analyzed.